This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Why does my dog sit on my clothes?

-Your dog sits on your clothes because they smell like you, providing comfort and security.
+Your dog sits on your clothes because they smell like you.

 Can sitting positions indicate a dogs energy level?